grzegorz914/homebridge-xbox-tv/README.md

 3. Inputs/Apps can be changed after loong press tile in HomeKit app and select from the list.
 4. Volume/Mute can be changed using hardware buttons on iPhone/iPad.
 5. RC/Media control function available from RC app on iPhone/iPad.
-6. Siri control using siri command.
+6. Siri control using Siri command.

 <p align="left">